 Are Indian IT companies reliable?

-The Indian IT market exposes a huge number of companies, that act differently, has various experiences, and engage different-level professionals in the IT process.
+The Indian IT market exposes a huge number of companies, that act differently, have various experiences, and engage different-level professionals in the IT process.
 The growing number of companies that relocate and invest in Indian IT infrastructure reveals an increasing level of trust in the country’s industry.
-However, approaching an Indian company without good research about the history, portfolio and reputation may be challenging.
+However, approaching an Indian company without good research about its history, portfolio, and reputation may be challenging.